Money Coach and Educator

 - Unlike RSPs, contributions are not tax-deductible.

 - The best thing about a TFSA is any investment income (such as interest, dividends, or capital gains) earned inside your TFSA will not be taxed, ever.
 So, when you withdraw money from your TFSA, you do not have to pay any income tax on it.

 If you have additional questions regarding how best to plan for retirement, or improve your overall financial well-being, a Money Coach can help.
 Or, if you are interested in a second opinion on your investment portfolio, consider the Investment Report Card.

 This post first appeared in 2017.
-It has been updated with current data and/or the information and republished.
+It has been updated with current data and/or new information and republished.